kawamataryo/sky-follower-bridge/docs/get-started-for-instagram.md

 ![open-account-settings](/images/instagram-open-account.png)

-- 2. Click following text
+- 2. Click Following or Followers

 ![alt text](/images/instagram-click-followings.png)

 - 3. Show dialog

 ![click-following](/images/instagram-show-dialog.png)

+Keep this list open while scanning.
+The URL may remain on your profile page; you do not need to change it manually.
+Suggested accounts below the list are excluded.

 ### 2. Launch Sky Follower Bridge